emaesen/blog-template-with-article-photo-video-art-posts/README.md

-Vue.js and Gridsome are installed in this project's `webapp` directory. (run `npm install` in that directory) Strapi is installed in this project's `cms` directory. (run `npm install` in that directory) MongoDB should be installed separately, globally on the host system.
+Vue.js and Gridsome are installed in this project's `webapp` directory. (run `npm install` in that directory) Strapi is installed in this project's `cms` directory. (run `npm install` in that directory)

+I have chosen MongoDB for no other reason than to be able to get some experience with it.
+If you choose to use it as well, MongoDB should be installed separately, globally on the host system.

+You may also use any other database supported by Strapi; by default it will use [SQLite](https://sqlite.org/).

 ## Images